kasparmartens/website/content/post/NP.md

 In the first case, the NP predictions follow the observations quite closely, whereas in the second case, with three observations it looks good, but when given more points it hasn't been able to capture the pattern.
 This effect is quite likely due to our architectural choices to use quite small NNs and a low-dimensional $z$.
 In order to improve the model behaviour so that it would resemble GPs more closely, we could consider applying the following changes:

 * Using only a 2D $z$-space might be quite restrictive in what we are able to learn, we could consider using a higher-dimensional $z$.
-Similarly for $r$.
+And similarly for $r$.
-* We could consider using a larger number of hidden units in NNs $g$ and $h$, and consider making them deep.
+* We could consider using a larger number of hidden units in NNs $h$ and $g$, and consider making them deep.
 * Observing a larger number of function draws as well as a larger variety of functions (i.e. more variability in GP kernel hyperparameters) during the training phase could lead to better generalisation.

 Such changes can indeed lead to more desirable results.
-For example, having increased $\text {dim}( r )$ to 32 and $\text {dim}(z)$ to 4 together with a larger number of hidden units in $g$ and $h$, we observe much nicer behaviour:
+For example, having increased $\text {dim}( r )$ to 32 and $\text {dim}(z)$ to 4 together with a larger number of hidden units in $h$ and $g$, we observe much nicer behaviour:

 ![](https://raw.githubusercontent.com/kasparmartens/NeuralProcesses/master/fig/experiment4.png)

 ### Conclusions

 Even though Neural Processes combine elements from both NNs and GP-like Bayesian models to capture distributions over functions, on this spectrum NPs lie closer to neural models.
-By making careful choices regarding the neural architectures as well as the training procedure for NPs, it is possible achieve desirable model behaviour, e.g. GP-like predictive uncertainties.
-However these effects are mostly implicit which make NPs more challenging to interpret as a prior.
+By making careful choices regarding the neural architectures as well as the training procedure for NPs, it is possible to achieve desirable model behaviour, e.g. GP-like predictive uncertainties.
+However, these effects are mostly implicit which make NPs more challenging to interpret as a prior.

 ### Implementation

 My implementation using TensorFlow in R (together with code for the experiments above) is available in [github.com/kasparmartens/NeuralProcesses](https://github.com/kasparmartens/NeuralProcesses).

+### Acknowledgements

+I would like to thank Hyunjik Kim for clarifying my understanding of the NP papers, Jin Xu for sharing his results on NPs (which stimulated me to think about more complex NNs), Tanel Pärnamaa and Leon Law for their comments, and Chris Yau for being an awesome supervisor.

 <div>
 <meta name="twitter:card" content="summary" />